July 11, 2016 · Written by Foodtolive Team

 Food labeled as organic has been grown without any chemical ingredients or irradiation.
 The fertilizing is also natural and synthetics-free.

 How Can You Be Sure That Organic Food is Safe

 Every farm that grows and sells organic food needs to undergo a government inspection and approval.
 After that, the farm needs to follow the required regulations and will be regularly monitored to ensure that it follows all the organic practices and regulations.

 Even if you buy organic produce from other countries, the importers are required to follow the environmental regulations and federal standards.

 Even though there are available commercial produce washes, they haven’t been standardized and their usefulness hasn’t been proven.
-Regular tap water cleans food just as well as the commercial cleaning solutions.
-You can read other methods of keeping your food clean here.
+Regular tap water cleans food just as well as commercial cleaning solutions.